Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

+Building upon the success of SONODEs, continuous deep architectures have naturally extended to spatiotemporal systems governed by PDEs.
+Shifting from traditional black-box dynamics fitting to white-box PDE discovery, \textbf{NeuPDE}~\cite{sun2020neupde} incorporates strong physical inductive biases.
+Combined with sparse regularization, it explicitly identifies the underlying governing equations:

+where $c_k$ represent learnable sparse coefficients and $\phi_k$ denotes a library of candidate functions, comprising spatial derivatives and their nonlinear products.
+This formulation rigorously preserves physical consistency and enables direct mathematical extraction.
+Driven by a similar philosophy, PDE-Net~\cite{long2018pde,long2019pde} establishes mathematical mappings via constrained filter moment matrices to learn differential operators, achieving robust long-term forecasting and discovery of hidden PDE structures.

 Standard Neural ODEs are limited in modeling irregularly sampled time series and in capturing complex temporal dynamics.
-In response, researchers have developed several important extensions.
-Among these, Neural Controlled Differential Equations (Neural CDEs)~\cite{kidger2020neural} formulate the hidden state evolution as a controlled differential equation, providing:
+Thus, researchers have developed several important extensions.
+Among these, \textbf{Neural Controlled Differential Equations} (Neural CDEs)~\cite{kidger2020neural} formulate the hidden state evolution as a controlled differential equation, providing:

-where $X_s$ is an interpolated input path and $f_\theta$ controls how the state responds to input variations.
-Neural CDEs enable learning from irregularly sampled data by treating inputs as continuous trajectories.
-Neural Rough Differential Equations (Neural RDEs)~\cite{morrill2021neural} extend this methods to rough or non-differentiable paths using rough path theory~\cite{friz2020course}, capturing high-frequency or noisy dynamics through higher-order integration terms.
-Neural Fractional Differential Equations (Neural FDEs)~\cite{coelho2025neural} incorporate long-range memory and non-local dependencies by modeling
+where $z(t)$ denotes the hidden state, $X_s$ is an interpolated input path and $f_\theta$ controls how the state responds to input variations.
+Neural CDEs enable learning from irregularly sampled data by treating inputs as continuous trajectories. \textbf{Neural Rough Differential Equations} (Neural RDEs)~\cite{morrill2021neural} extend these methods to rough or non-differentiable paths using rough path theory~\cite{friz2020course}, capturing high-frequency or noisy dynamics through higher-order integration terms. \textbf{Neural Fractional Differential Equations} (Neural FDEs)~\cite{coelho2025neural} incorporate long-range memory and non-local dependencies by modeling

 where $D^\alpha$ is a Caputo or Riemann–Liouville fractional derivative.
 Neural FDEs consider history-dependent dynamics, making them suitable for non-Markovian systems.